liwoo/blog/2019/july/accessibility.md

 # Trust me, your site is not complete: Here's why you need to re-write if for Accessiblity

-From its inception, the web was designed for humans, not machines.
+From its [inception](https://home.cern/science/computing/birth-web/short-history-web), the web was designed for humans, not machines.
 It was crafted with the idea that everyone, including those with visual impairments, should be able to access and consume information freely.
-This ethos was evident in the rich and descriptive markup that the HTML specification provided.
+This ethos was evident in the rich and descriptive markup that the [HTML specification](https://html.spec.whatwg.org/) provided.

-Yet, as the web evolved and JavaScript frameworks began to dominate, we saw a shift.
+Yet, as the web evolved and [JavaScript frameworks](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445) began to dominate, we saw a shift.
 There was a move away from native web markup towards the world of "Components".
 The result?
-Web developers started abstracting their sites to the point where the underlying HTML became just a messy stew of div tags.
-And let me tell you, maestro, that's a tragedy for accessibility.
+Web developers started abstracting their sites to the point where the underlying HTML became just a [messy stew of div tags](https://www.hackterms.com/div%20soup).
+And let me tell you, maestro, that's a [tragedy for accessibility](https://www.a11ymatters.com/article/dont-use-divs-for-everything/).

 ## Why Care about Accessiblity in the first place

 So you've heard this buzz word being thrown around by all the leaders.
 But what does it actually mean?

-Accessibility, in the digital realm, is the art and science of ensuring that websites, applications, and other digital tools are usable and enjoyable for everyone, regardless of any physical, cognitive, or sensory differences they might have.
+> [Accessibility](https://dictionary.cambridge.org/dictionary/english/accessibility), in the digital realm, is the art and science of ensuring that websites, applications, and other digital tools are usable and enjoyable for everyone, regardless of any physical, cognitive, or sensory differences they might have.

 Think of it as designing a building: just as you'd ensure there are ramps for those using wheelchairs and clear signage for those with visual impairments, digital accessibility ensures that all users can navigate, interact with, and comprehend digital content with ease.

 Here's why accessibility should be more than just a buzzword to you:

 1. It's the Right Thing to Do: At its core, accessibility is about inclusivity.
 By making your web content accessible, you're ensuring that everyone, regardless of their abilities, has equal access to information, opportunities, and experiences.

-2. It's Good for Business: According to the World Bank, roughly 15% of the world's population experiences some form of disability.
+2. It's Good for Business: According to the [World Bank](https://www.who.int/teams/noncommunicable-diseases/sensory-functions-disability-and-rehabilitation/world-report-on-disability), roughly 15% of the world's population experiences some form of disability.
 Ignoring accessibility means sidelining a significant portion of your potential user base or clientele.

-3. Legal Implications: Many countries now have laws and regulations in place requiring digital content to be accessible.
+3. Legal Implications: Many countries now have [laws and regulations](https://www.siteimprove.com/glossary/accessibility-laws/) in place requiring digital content to be accessible.
 Non-compliance can lead to hefty fines and lawsuits.

 4. Enhanced User Experience: Designing for accessibility often results in a better user experience for everyone.
 Features that make content more accessible, such as clear typography and intuitive navigation, benefit all users, not just those with disabilities.

 5. SEO Benefits: Search engines love accessible websites.
-Proper use of headings, alt text for images, and semantic HTML can boost your site's SEO, making it easier for people to find your content.
+Proper use of headings, alt text for images, and semantic HTML can [boost your site's SEO](https://seo.co/semantic-html/), making it easier for people to find your content.

-Well the good news is you can start being accessible today by following these basic heuristics:
+While accessibility is a broad topic on its own, the good news is that by adhering to Semantic HTML, you can start being accessible today.
+Here's a few heuristic I use everyday that help me write more semantic HTML:

 ## 1. **Nav for Building Navbars**